victorverma3/MovieData/README.md

 c) {user}\_ratings.png shows an overlay of the kernel density estimate plots of both the user's movie ratings and the Letterboxd ratings of those same movies.
 This is a useful visual to aid the user in understanding how they typically rate movies compared to the average Letterboxd user.

-d) {user}\_stats.json contains the mean and standard deviation of the user's user rating, Letterboxd rating, rating differential, and Letterboxd rating count.
-The standard deviations for the latter two are meaningless, but still included regardless.
+d) {user}\_stats.json contains the mean of the user's user ratings, Letterboxd ratings, rating differentials, and Letterboxd rating counts.
+It also contains the standard deviation of the user ratings and Letterboxd ratings.

 # Limitations